anujshetty/diffusing-across-the-spiderverse/README.md

 # diffusing-across-the-spiderverse
-CS 236 (Deep Generative Models) final project
+CS 236 (Deep Generative Models) final project - Anuj Shetty, Huram-Abi Nzia Yotchoum, Daniel Sorvisto (M.S.
+ICME

 This repo was only created for submission and likely requires some tweaks to run as is, as each of the subfolders are different repos that we modified in parallel.